 The main solar array (a further bank of mono-crystalline solar panels were installed shortly after this photograph was taken (2005).

-The original batteries were sadly flogged to death by a caretaker we employed for a time.
-They were replaced in 2007 by sixteen gel cell 12 volts batteries – each of 235 amp hour.
+The original batteries were sadly flogged to death by a caretaker.
+They were replaced in 2007 by sixteen gel cell 12 volts batteries.
+Each is of 235 amp hour.
 The Plasmatronic regulator was replaced by an 80 amp Outback Power unit.